qwx9/strangepg/README.md

 There are no escape sequences or special quoting rules, ie. quotes are not special characters.
 Line breaks within a field are disallowed.
 Lines must be terminated with a new line (LF) character, ie. the return character (CR) is not handled.
+Spaces in the column names of header are allowed;
+extra spaces preceding or following each name are stripped.
 Each line must have the same number of fields as the header, but fields may be empty.

 <p align="center"><img src=".pics/colors.png"/></p>